japhero/ObsidianMain/Areas/Projects/LeetCode/Two Sum.md

 </div>

 ### Summary of description
-Basicaly you are given a List of numbers and a target number you must find a combinination of the numbers in the list that add uo to the target number
+Basically you are given a List of numbers and a target number you must find a combination of the numbers in the list that add up to the target number

 ## My First Solution